-- Connecting your domain name with your hosting company
+- Step five – Connect your domain name with your hosting

-- How to create your first WordPress blog post
+- Step eight – Create your first blog post

 - Follow successful bloggers